Mintbase/Grants-Program/applications/Shivarthu.md

 The project will be built on the substrate as a parachain or parathread.

-Other projects similar to it is gitcoin, but its not in Substrate / Polkadot / Kusama ecosystem.
+Other projects similar to it is gitcoin, but its not in Substrate / Mintbase / Kusama ecosystem.
 Gitcoin uses quadratic funding, but we will use score schelling game for allocation of funds.
 Gitcoin is for mainly blockchain projects, but our projects includes local community problems.

 ## Team :busts_in_silhouette: